 Tygart Lake State Park: The Complete Visitors’ Guide

 About Tygart Lake State Park

 Tygart Lake State Park is located in Taylor County, just south of Grafton, WV.
 The Lake itself stretches across 10 miles, covering a total area of 1,750 acres.
-Tygart Lake is open to swimming, fishing and boating in its crystal clear waters, with open season taking place between May and September.
+Tygart Lake is open to swimming, fishing and boating, with the Marina open season taking place between May and September.
+Come enjoy the State Park April through October though!
 There are no horsepower limits for boats looking to set out on Tygart Lake, and there are no restricted hours for jet skis.
-The forest surrounding the lake is filled with trails perfect for walking, hiking and exploring nature.
+The forest surrounding the lake is filled with five trails perfect for walking, hiking and exploring nature.

 Tygart Lake was created in 1938 by the US Army Corps of Engineers as an overflow reservoir for Tygart River, the Monongahela River and the Ohio River.
 Many other notable waterways that flow through North Central West Virginia and into Taylor County find their way to Tygart Lake.
 Seven years later in 1945 the lake and surrounding area would be officially named and established as the Tygart Lake State Park by the United States Government.